cybozu-go/sabakan/docs/api.md

 Each line represents an audit log entry as described in [audit log](audit.md).

 If no URL parameter is given, this returns all logs stored in etcd.
-Following parameters may be specified to limit the response:
+Following parameters can be specified to limit the response:

 * `since=YYYYMMDD`: retrieve logs after `YYYYMMDD`.
 * `until=YYYYMMDD`: retrieve logs before `YYYYMMDD`.

+The dates are interpreted in UTC timezone.

 ### Example: